 Balloon sinuplasty is a medical procedure used to treat chronic sinusitis, a condition characterized by inflamed and blocked sinuses.
 It involves the use of a balloon catheter to widen the sinus passages and improve the drainage of mucus.
 This procedure is less invasive than traditional sinus surgery and has a shorter healing time.

 Endoscopic sinus surgery is a procedure that can be used to treat chronic sinusitis.
 This procedure involves the use of an endoscope, which is inserted through the nasal passages and into the sinus cavity.
 The endoscope allows the surgeon to view the area and remove any blockages or tissue that may be causing inflammation.
 While this procedure has many benefits, it also carries some risks such as bleeding, infection, and damage to surrounding tissue.
-It is important for patients to discuss these risks with their doctor before undergoing endoscopic sinus surgery.
+It is important for patients to discuss these risks with their doctor before undergoing sinus surgery.

-- Bleeding: As with any medical procedure, there is a risk of bleeding during or after the procedure.
+- Mild Bleeding: As with any medical procedure, there is a risk of bleeding during or after the procedure.

 - Infection: There is also a risk of infection, although this risk is low.